About the internship

 Students will gain experience working within a research environment that is collaborative and collegial with direct support from a faculty mentor.
 These opportunities exemplify UVic’s Strategic Framework where the intent is to ensure there are research-enriched learning opportunities within curriculum and with an emphasis on research-informed teaching.
 This internship is also closely aligned with Aspiration 2030 UVic Research and Creative Works Strategy.

-The awards have been developed with a total of 50 internships to be distributed across academic Faculties with a total of 20% of internships reserved for students from under-represented groups.
+The awards have been distributed across academic Faculties with a total of 20% of internships reserved for students from under-represented groups.

 In order to apply to the internship, the following eligibility is required.

 - In first or second year of an undergraduate program

 - In good standing and enrolled in at least 8 courses (4 per term) in each of the first and second terms of (September – April) at UVic

 - Registered at UVic for the term following the internship